Skip to main content

 Best Practices

-3. Use Standard Units:
+3. Use standard units:

-• File sizes: MB for video/audio, KB for images
+• File size: MB (video/audio), KB (images)

-• Durations: seconds
+• Duration: seconds

 • Dimensions: pixels

-4. Provide Reasonable Limits: Balance quality with file size constraints
+4. Balance quality with performance